-The third anterior lateral muscle of the abdominal wall we will discuss is the transversus abdominis muscle.
-It is the innermost of the three abdominal muscles, lying beneath the internal abdominal oblique.
-This muscle has points of origin on the seventh to twelfth ribs, the thoracolumbar fascia, and the iliac crest as well as the inguinal ligament.
-This muscle only has one insertion point which is the rectus sheath.
-The transversus abdominis muscle is innervated by the seventh to twelfth intercostal nerves as well as the iliohypogastric nerve, the genitofemoral nerve, and the ilioinguinal nerve.
-This muscle also contributes to the formation of the roof of the abdominal canal.
+The third and final anterolateral muscle of the abdominal wall we will discuss is the transversus abdominis muscle.
+It is the innermost of the three abdominal muscles lying beneath the internal oblique.
+This muscle originates from the costal cartilages of the 7th to 12th ribs, the thoracolumbar fascia, the iliac crest, and the inguinal ligament.
+It then inserts onto the pubic crest, the pectineal line, and the linea alba.
+The transversus abdominis is innervated by the intercostal nerves T7 to T11, the subcostal nerve, the iliohypogastric nerve, and the ilioinguinal nerve.
+This muscle facilitates compression of the abdominal contents and also contributes to the roof of the inguinal canal.

 Moving on now to discuss the borders of the inguinal canal.
-The canal has a superior border – the roof, an inferior border or the floor, and a posterior border and an anterior border.
-So, now let’s move on to discuss each of these borders individually.
+The canal has a superior border (the roof), an inferior border or the floor, and a posterior border, and an anterior border.
+So now let’s move on to discuss each of these borders individually.

-The inferior wall of the inguinal canal acts as the floor of the canal and supports the inguinal structures.
-It contains the inguinal ligament, the lacunar ligament and the iliopubic tract.
+The inferior border acts as the floor of the canal and supports the inguinal structures.
+It’s formed by the inguinal ligament, and is reinforced medially by the lacunar ligament.
 In this image, we can see the inguinal ligament here and the lacunar ligament here.

 The inguinal ligament extends from the anterior superior iliac spine to the pubic tubercle.
-It is the lower edge of the external abdominal oblique aponeurosis and forms the base of the inguinal canal.
+It’s the lower edge of the external oblique aponeurosis and forms the base of the inguinal canal.
 It is clinically significant as it marks the superior border of the femoral triangle as well as the inferior border of the inguinal triangle.
 It is also an important structure to identify when operating on hernia patients.

 The lacunar ligament is a connective tissue ligament that connects the inguinal ligament to the pectineal ligament.
 This ligament is a continuation of the external oblique muscle aponeurosis.
 It is clinically significant in that in the case of a femoral hernia, this ligament is the only boundary of the femoral canal that can be cut to release the hernia.
 In the next image, we can see this structure highlighted in green.